Can architecture spur creativity?

 That’s the central question of a recently published New York Times (NYT) piece – The Innovation Campus: Building Better Ideas – that highlights the University of Utah’s Lassonde Studios, a groundbreaking project designed by the Yazdani Studio of CannonDesign.
 Set to open this month and redefine entrepreneurial education, Lassonde Studios is a first-of-its-kind building that houses more than 400 unique student residences and 20,000 sf of “garage” space where any student on campus can build a prototype, attend an event or launch a company.
 It is the place where students will live, learn and launch companies.

 As the NYT piece notes, Lassonde Studios is indicative of a larger trend through which “colleges and universities are building deluxe structures for the generation of wonderful ideas.
-They and there partners in industry are pouring millions into new buildings for business, engineering, and applied learning that closely resemble the high-tech workplace.”
+They and their partners in industry are pouring millions into new buildings for business, engineering, and applied learning that closely resemble the high-tech workplace.”
 In these spaces, one is, “more likely to find a garage door and a 3-D printer than book-lined offices and closed-off classrooms, more likely to huddle with peers at a round table than go to a lecture hall with seats for 100.
 Seating is flexible, ranging from bleachers to sofas, office chairs to privacy booths.”

 The full NYT article can be read online here.
 Below is the excerpt focused on Lassonde Studios.